microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 ```

 Another property of block-scoped variables is that they can't be used before they're actually declared.
-If captured by a function, it is illegal to call that function before the declaration, and if targetting ES2015, a modern runtime will throw an error.
+If captured by a function, it is illegal to call that function before the declaration, and if targeting ES2015, a modern runtime will throw an error.

 ```ts
 a++; // illegal to use before 'a' is declared;